 Put away sharp cutting instruments and unplug all electric cutting devices.
 You never know who might find it and make a foolish mistake.

 We hope these product reviews have helped you decide on the best tool and method for your needs.
+Depending on its thickness, the long-bladed utility knife is the best tool for cutting foam.
 Remember to keep it simple for the best results.
-If your job is a big one, go for some heat.
-If you’re crafting or using thin sheets, go for small and sharp.
+If your job is a big one, use a hot blade or hot wire cutter.
+If you’re crafting or using thin sheets, go for small and sharp knives or X-Acto blades.
 Smooth strokes will get you clean cuts, and you’ll want to avoid serration unless you want to clean up the mess afterward.
-Good luck finding the perfect product.
-Now go tackle that foam!
+We wish you luck finding the perfect product.
+Now, grab a tool and tackle that foam!